2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Introduction

-where $w$ is any place of $L$ extending $v$ (by definition, this is the identity map on $A(K_{v})$ in the case that $L_{w}/K_{v}$ is trivial).
-Moreover, we define $i_d(C_{v})$ to be -1 if $C$ is deficient over $K_v$, that is, if it has no $K_v$-rational divisor of degree $g-1$, and 1 otherwise.
-The reason for the appearance of $i_d(C_v)$ is a result of Poonen and Stoll \cite[Theorem 8]{MR1740984} which characterises the failure of the Shafarevich-Tate group of $J/K$ to have square order (if finite) in terms of the $i_d(C_v)$.
-Denoting by $C^L$ the quadratic twist of $C$ by $L$, we define $i_d(C_{v}^{L})$ similarly.
-We then have
+Here, following \cite[Section 8]{MR1740984}, we say that $C/K_v$ is deficient if $C$ has no $K_v$-rational divisor of degree $g-1$. \end{notation}

+The relevance of the invariant $\epsilon(C/K_v)$ comes from a result of Poonen and Stoll \cite[Theorem 8]{MR1740984} characterising the failure of the Shafarevich--Tate group of $J/K$ to have square order (if finite) in terms of the $\epsilon(C/K_v)$.
+Denoting by $C^L/K$ the quadratic twist of $C$ by $L$, we define $\epsilon(C^L/K_v)$ similarly.
+We then have the following decomposition of the parity of $\textup{rk}_2(J/L)$ into local terms:
-\begin{theorem} Let $C/K$ be a hyperelliptic curve, $J/K$ its Jacobian and $L/K$ a quadratic extension of number fields.
-Then

-\end{theorem} \Cref{selmer decomposition} (or rather \Cref{selmer parity formula} from which we deduce it) is likely known to experts though we have not found it in the literature in this generality.
-Klagsbrun, Mazur and Rubin give an alternate proof of the elliptic curves case, originally due to Kramer, in \cite[Theorem 3.9]{MR3043582} and \v{C}esnavi\v{c}ius generalises their setup to higher dimension in \cite[Theorem 5.9]{KES14}.
-This would likely give an alternate approach to proving \Cref{selmer decomposition}.
-Since we shall deduce it from results in \Cref{local norm section} which we have need for elsewhere, we have not taken this approach.